JoshuaSP/clixr.io/README.md

 ### Phase 7 (~2 days)

   Using clixr.io and cute kitten pictures on the internet, we will make some absurd and fun templates that show off clixr's features.
-We will doubtless run into plenty of bugs in this process as well as a feature or two we really feel like we need to build.
-Maybe video, maybe snap to grid.
-Both pretty easy.
+We will doubtless run into plenty of bugs in this process as well as possibly a feature or two we really feel like we need to build.

 ### Bonus Features (TBD)